GarrettDaniel/CDEventsSimulation/README.md

 - Created an SQS queue and dead-letter queue for the event notifications to be polled
 - Updated the SQS access policy to allow for event notifications from S3
 - Created architecture diagram
+- Wrote function to process events and join them together in a CSV file for analysis and reporting

 Need To Do:
 - Document class definitions and functions